hiteshjoshi1/commands/aws_learn/networking/vpc.md

  9. Now that we have 2 Ec2 instances , 1 in public subnet and 1 in pvt subnet,  and they are in 2 seprate sec group (webDMZ and default)

  10. Create a new Sec group -- why?
+This is most likely due to NAT Instance  which need NAT SG security group.

 10.1.
 Create a new sec group in the new VPC - MyDbSecGroup 10.2.
 Add Rules - Inbound rules